Evidenced-Based Innovations

 Injured workers:

-Junie Carriere is principal investigator for a research award from the Canadian Institutes for Health Research that is investigating Empowered Relief in acutely injured patients within primary care in Canada.
+Dr. Junie Carriere is principal investigator for a research award from the Canadian Institutes for Health Research that is investigating Empowered Relief® in acutely injured patients within primary care in Canada.

 Patient-Centered Opioid Research

-Beth is the principal investigator for the EMPOWER study, a 4-state voluntary patient-centered study on voluntary opioid tapering and behavioral medicine treatments for pain.
-She consults with healthcare organizations, federal agencies, and clinicians on opioid stewardship for patients who wish to reduce opioids, and protecting all patients from harmful opioid reduction policies and practices.
-Beth believes that improving access to pain care includes ensuring that the patients who need prescription opioids have access to them.
+Since 2018 as principal investigator I have led the EMPOWER study, a 5-state voluntary patient-centered study on voluntary opioid tapering and behavioral medicine treatments for pain.
+This study includes 1,350 patients from across the U.S. and results are expected to be published in 2024.
+I consult with healthcare organizations, federal agencies, and clinicians on opioid stewardship for patients who wish to reduce opioids, and protecting all patients from harmful opioid reduction policies and practices.
+Three times I have briefed the U.S. Congress and the FDA on opioid stewardship.
+I believe that improving access to pain care includes ensuring that the patients who need prescription opioids have access to them.